|

 Non-industrial

 private landowners own 72% of the forestlands in the South.
-These
+Our

-forestlands produce more timber that any other region of the U.S.
+forestlands already produce more timber that any other region of the U.S.

 or any other country in the world, and timber production is projected to